 Regardless of whether Temu itself achieves sustainable profitability, its model has already changed global e-commerce in three permanent ways:

-1. Factory-direct is now a proven global model.
-PDD Holdings demonstrated that the C2M model that worked in China can be exported worldwide.
+1. Factory-direct is now a proven global pressure point.
+PDD Holdings demonstrated that the C2M model that worked in China can pressure global retail prices.
 Every major e-commerce platform is now working to shorten supply chains and connect consumers more directly to manufacturers.

 3. Cross-border e-commerce infrastructure has matured.
 Temu, SHEIN, and others have built logistics networks, customs processes, and local delivery partnerships that make it feasible to ship individual low-value items from China to anywhere in the world within two weeks.
 This infrastructure doesn't disappear even if individual platforms struggle.